johngreenfield/catalyst/README.md

 Thank you for your interest in contributing to Catalyst!

 ## To-Do List
-- [ ] Implement the Decision Helper feature.
+- [X] Implement the Decision Helper feature.
-- [ ] Add colour gradients to buttons and links for each theme.
-- [ ] Disable the General Assistant unless own API key provided.
 - [ ] Prompt improvement and testing in AI Studio.
 - [ ] Plan for deployment and future scalability.
 - [ ] Gather user feedback for iterative improvements.